yellowmessenger/documentation/docs/platform_concepts/inbox/inbox-settings/workflows/emailticketing.md

 3. Select **Enable email ticketing**.
 When this is enabled, the support emails forwarded to the Inbox chats are converted into support tickets.

-> With this, all the emails will be forwarded to the yellow.ai Inbox rather than the actual mailbox and they will automatically be created into tickets.
+> With this, all the emails will be forwarded to the yellow.ai Inbox rather than the actual mailbox and will automatically be created into tickets.

 4. **Configure acknowledgment email**: When an email is received and a support ticket is created in Inbox, an acknowledgment mail can be sent to the customer.
 This is a standard practice in the support ticketing industry.
     - Enter email **Subject**.